lacymorrow/xspf-playlist/README.md

 Use it on the command-line once or as a module in your program as a dead-simple way to keep a playlist on the internet up to date.

-_A PHP implementation of XSPF-Playlist here: https://github.com/lacymorrow/xspf-playlister-php_
+_A PHP implementation of XSPF Playlist here: https://github.com/lacymorrow/xspf-playlister-php_

-_A Python implementation of XSPF-Playlist here: https://github.com/lacymorrow/xspf-playlister-py_
+_A Python implementation of XSPF Playlist here: https://github.com/lacymorrow/xspf-playlister-py_

 Created for: [lacymorrow/xspf-jukebox](https://github.com/lacymorrow/xspf-jukebox).